 How we handle your homeowners or condominium association in Fairlington

-We require that the renter abide by all community and association rules.
-To guide us in this endeavor, we will request that the landlord leave a copy of your association rules in a kitchen drawer for the renter's reference.
+We require that the renter abide by all community and association covenants.
+To guide us in this endeavor, we need the landlord leave a copy of your association rules in a kitchen drawer for the tenant's reference.

 If your rental is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
-Typically the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to hand over the old passes before new passes can be issued.
+Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to give us the old passes before new passes can be issued.

 Landlord Reference

-- Before you put a renter in your property in Fairlington
+- Before you move a tenant into your rental property in Fairlington

 - Collections and evictions